35 Birds That Nest On The Ground: Fascinating Species!

 Scaled Quail

-Scaled Quail are known for ground nesting.
+Scaled Quail (Callipepla squamata) are known for ground nesting.
 They live in areas with dense shrubs and short grasses, often near the edge of woodland.
 They make their nests on the ground under bushes or weeds and lay eggs that take about 20 days to hatch.

 Ruffed Grouse